minerany/MAYCollectionViewDataSource/README.md

 	tableView.rowHeight = UITableViewCellAutomaticHeight;

-More Detail you can see in ExampleViewController……
+More Detail you can see in ExampleViewController…